 Citi raises minimum wage to US$15 per hour

-Citigroup Inc. raised its minimum wage to US$15 per hour earlier this year following pressure from politicians and similar moves by other big banks.

-REUTERS: Citigroup Inc. raised its minimum wage to US$15 per hour earlier this year following pressure from politicians and similar moves by other big banks.
+NEW YORK: Citigroup raised its minimum wage to US$15 per hour earlier this year following pressure from politicians and similar moves by other big banks.

 Lawmakers grilled Chief Executive Officer Michael Corbat in April over the disparity between executive pay and compensation for the median worker at Citi.
 Of the top banks, Citi had the largest pay gap with the Corbat earning 486 times the amount of the median worker.